 Procedures

-Participants first read the consent form, study outline, and then acknowledge a warning about not looking up answers online.
-Then, they complete two numeracy scales, one from original paper and one as an extension.
-They are then randomly assigned to a condition in each of the four studies.
-The order of four studies and their conditions are randomized.
-At the end of the experiment, participants answer a number of funneling questions and provided their demographic information.
-We provided a more comprehensive overview of the survey procedure in the “procedure” section in the supplementary.
+Participants first read the consent form, study outline, and then acknowledged a warning about not looking up answers online.
+They were then randomly assigned to a condition in each of the four studies.
+The order of four studies and their conditions were randomized.
+After the completion of tasks of four scenarios, they completed two numeracy scales, in random order.
+Then, they verified not using external aids in answering the questionnaire.
+At the end, participants answered a number of funneling questions (seriousness towards the survey, study purpose conjecture, and feedback) and provided demographic information.
+We added a more comprehensive overview of the survey procedure in the “procedure” section in the supplementary.

 Measures

-We detailed the measures of the replications and extensions for each condition in Tables 4-7.
-We provided full details of the materials with all experimental manipulation and the scales used in the supplementary materials.
+We detailed the measures of the replications and extensions for each condition in Tables 4, 5, 6, and 7.
+We provided all materials, with all experimental manipulation and the scales used, in the supplementary materials.

 Numeracy

-Objective numeracy predictor was measured using the Numeracy Scale developed by Lipkus et al. (2001) (Cronbach’s α = 0.76).
+Objective numeracy predictor was measured using the Numeracy Scale developed by Lipkus et al. (2001) (Cronbach’s α = TBD).
 It has 11 items and the total mark is 11.

-We added an additional numeracy measure as an extension: Numeracy Scale developed by Weller et al. (2013) (Cronbach’s α = 0.71).
+We added an additional numeracy measure as an extension: Numeracy Scale developed by Weller et al. (2013) (Cronbach’s α = TBD).
 We refer to it as the “Rasch-based numeracy scale”, and it has eight items and the total mark is 8.

 Manipulations